jlangch/venice/doc/readme/macros.md

      ret#))
 ```

-Expanding the call with `macroexpand-all` shows what happens:
+Expanding the call with `macroexpand-all` shows how the problem is solved
+now:

 ```clojure
 (macroexpand-all '(let [start 1 end 2]